mechmotum/baby-vibration/README.rst

    acquisition CSV file for that session.
 Trial
    A trial is defined as a continuous time segment selected from a session that represents a specific scenario.
 The trial may be a static calibration period, a time synchronization motion period, or a constant speed period of vehicle motion.
 Repetition
    We split trials into shorter segments to have an average trial segment duration of about 20 seconds.

 Shimmer IMU names:

-- ``BotTrike``:  a sensor placed underneath the baby seat on the frame structure of the vehicle
+- ``BotTrike``:  a sensor placed underneath the infant seat on the frame structure of the vehicle
 - ``FrontWHeel`` : attached to the axle of the front wheel (closest possible point to the ground)
 - ``RearWheel`` : attached to the rotating rear wheel (used for speed measurements)
-- ``SeatBot`` : attached to the seat just under the baby's buttocks
+- ``SeatBot`` : attached to the seat just under the infant's buttocks
-- ``SeatHead`` : attached to the seat just under the back of the baby's head
+- ``SeatHead`` : attached to the seat just under the back of the infant's head

 Vehicle name: